 - 1. Record primary-under-supervision level clinical experience obtained in the student's own community under the supervision of one or more approved preceptors. - 2.
 Engage in the maternity care system professionally and ethically; with accountability proven via Preceptor's Evaluation and Reflective Assignments. - 3.
 Demonstrate fluency in appropriate clinical judgment and decision making determined via Preceptor's Evaluation. - 4.
 Demonstrate proficiency in verbal, written and interpersonal communication skills, and obtain clinical experience within own or selected communities. - 5.
-Demonstrate Critical Thinking and social learning determined via Preceptor's Evaluation, Reflection - 6.
+Demonstrate critical thinking and social learning determined via Preceptor's Evaluation and reflection - 6.
 Describe what they have learned about themselves in connection with a clarified sense of the role of education within midwifery as a profession. - 7.
 Identify and reflect on self-care strategies to avoid burnout. - 8.
-Work towards and prepare for Phase three integrated assessment.
+Work towards and prepare for Phase 3 Integrated Assessment.

-PREREQUISITE: All phase two classes must be passed in clinical placement with approved preceptor.

-PREREQUISITE: CLNC 3010 (can be taken concurrently)
+PREREQUISITE: All phase two classes must be passed in clinical placement with approved preceptor; CLNC 3010 can be taken concurrently